handibles/climber/analysis/fhi__climber_todo.md

 ## `<!> this document is not finished </!>`

-This guide to metagenomic analysis is still being written.
+This guide to metagenomic analysis is still being written (0ct '22).
 All (+/-)feedback is welcome: simply throw objects directly at me, or drop us a line [at the related repo](https://github.com/handibles/climber/issues) .

 #  CLI, Microbial Ecology, and R